2

 Check Out The Circuit Breaker

-The circuit breaker job is to monitor the flow of electricity on a circuit and disconnects power when the current reach above the determined level.
+The circuit breaker’s job is to monitor the flow of electricity on a circuit and disconnect power when the current reaches above the determined level.
 In order to avoid overheating and prevent electrical fire, it’s important not to choose a circuit breaker with a high rating.
 On the other hand, a breaker with a low rating is also inappropriate since it’s going to “trip” continuously which shall prove very frustrating for most people.

 For example, if your dyer rating is 30 amps but your breaker is rated at 20 amps, the breaker would trip every time you use the dryer.
 In contrast, if you use a 40 amps breaker on a circuit that is designed to carry 30 amps, the current would be allowed to pass through undisturbed till it exceeds 40 amps.
 This is extremely dangerous since by the time the breaker could do its job, the entire system may overheat already.